 SAS focuses our efforts toward accessibility.
 This effort allows a broad continuum of users with/without disabilities to access programs, course materials, activities, and services.
 Individuals with varied needs may participate outright. (i.e. No one is restricted from using curb cuts and automatic door openers, yet it meets the needs of individuals whose mobility may be affected such as a person using a wheelchair.)
 Alternately, accommodations are provided to address that which is inaccessible.
 Accommodations generally are meant to address issues of inaccessibility for individuals with disabilities, (such accommodations may also meet the needs of others, e.g., temporary disabilities).
 The content that follows is intended to promote accessibility for diverse learners with or without disabilities or accommodation letters.

 Re: Instructional Materials, SAS will notify faculty each semester of known students enrolled in identified courses where accessibility needs exist.
-This notification will occur after the enrollment process (Dec.
-11th, for Spring 2018 classes).
+This notification will occur after the enrollment process for each semester.

 Accommodation letters are sent by students and are to address classroom logistics that may affect access/performance due to a disability.
-These letters have no deadline but have no expectation for retroactive implementation.
+These letters have no deadline but have no expectations for retroactive implementation.

 Make Textbook and Required Reading information available via courses.unh.edu: